apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

 DataFusion's SQL, `DataFrame`, and manual `PlanBuilder` API let users access a sophisticated query optimizer and execution engine capable of fast, resource efficient, and parallel execution that takes optimal advantage of today's multicore hardware.
-Being written in Rust means DataFusion can offer *both* the safety of dynamic languages and the resource efficiency of a compiled language.
+Being written in Rust means DataFusion can offer *both* the safety of a dynamic language and the resource efficiency of a compiled language.

 The Apache Arrow team is pleased to announce the DataFusion 8.0.0 release (and also the release of version 0.7.0 of